 Capacity as a Board and Executive Director

 A company can appoint a non-resident director as a director of the company in cases where he/she is involved in running the daily activities and business operations.
 In order to function in this capacity, the company can appoint the non-resident director as the Chairman, Managing Director, Chief Executive Officer etc. Renumeration received in such capacity will be treated as employment income and therefore subject to employment income tax treatment.

 The employer has to file Form IR8A reporting both the employment income of the non-resident in his capacity as an executive director.
 The employer must provide copy of Form IR8A to the director for tax filing purpose.
 The non-resident director in turn has to file a tax return declaring the employment income.
 The Singapore tax authority will then calculate the applicable tax and send a tax assessment letter to the director.

 Gains from Stock Options and Stock Awards

-Receive profit or gains from the exercise of stock options or vesting of stock awards is subject to tax.
-A non-resident director who derives gains from stock options or awards has to declare the gains in the tax form for the assessment year under “employment income”.
+The profit from the exercise of stock options or vesting of stock awards is also subject to tax.
+This profit have to be declared in the tax form as “employment income”.
 The employer should file the Form IR21A stating the gains from stock options or stock awards.

 This form should be filed within a period of 30 days from the date of exercise, assignment, release or acquisition of the shares.
 The director will receive a tax bill on the amount of tax to pay.

-In Singapore, very often one or more of the company directors are non-resident individuals.
-That is because of a large number of global entrepreneurs and foreign companies whom setup their operations in Singapore every year because of the numerous advantages offered.
-It is best to seek the assistance of a qualified Singapore corporate service provider, thus, to ensure that the company as well as non-resident directors are compliant with the deductions and payments of applicable taxes.
+In Singapore, very often one or more of the company directors are non-residents.
+That is because of the large number of foreigners that relocate to Singapore every year.
+It is best to seek the assistance of a qualified Singapore corporate service provider, to ensure that the company is compliant with the tax laws.